 - A Tribute to Arsène Bassanganam

-- CAR: MSF Condemns Violent Attack and Killing of Staff Member
+- MSF Condemns Violent Attack and Killing of Staff Member

-- CAR: Thousands of South Sudanese Refugees Living in Deplorable
+- Thousands of South Sudanese Refugees Living in Deplorable

 There were hopes for peace in CAR following reconciliation talks in May, but sporadic violence persisted throughout the country and escalated in September in Bangui.
 This increased the need for urgent humanitarian assistance.